heptarch/heptarch.github.io/drafts/demon.md

 stellar begoo.
 Ha!
 You understand?"
 Ellen senses they have been talking for hours.
 There is a plate of crumbs beside them.
 Rumpelstiltskin clicks his fingers and the scones reappear.
+He regards her sadly.
-"I am much reduced in circumstances.
+"I am much reduced.
 The confining potential keeps the surface area small---Bekenstein you know---and stops me from replenishing my entropy budget.
-But I still have a few tricks up my sleeve.
-Begoo!"
-The logs in the fire crackle and unburn, and a few white hairs appear in his beard.
+But I still have a few tricks!
+Begoo."
+The logs in the fire crackle and unburn.

 The dream lurches again.
 In the distance,